share/sharedb-mongo/README.md

 ## Usage

-`sharedb-mongo` wraps native [mongodb](https://github.com/mongodb/node-mongodb-native), and it supports the same configuration options.
+`sharedb-mongo` uses the [MongoDB NodeJS Driver](https://github.com/mongodb/node-mongodb-native), and it supports the same configuration options.

 There are two ways to instantiate a sharedb-mongo wrapper: